akamai/terraform-provider-akamai/website/docs/d/contract.html.markdown

 # akamai_contract

-Use `akamai_contract` datasource to retrieve a group id.
+Use `akamai_contract` data source to retrieve a group id.

 ## Example Usage